What do you do with your stocks when the market goes down—a lot? If you’re like most people, your first instinct is to

 You can also deduct up to $3,000 of capital losses each year from your ordinary income.
 However, you must deduct your losses against capital gains first, before using excess to offset income.
 Losses beyond $3,000 can be rolled over into subsequent years.

 During major market downturns, this technique can ease the pain of capital losses—but it’s important to consider reinvesting the money you raise when you sell, or you’ll risk missing the recovery.
-Keep in mind that with investing comes risk, so there’s no assurance that a recovery will, in fact, occur.
+But remember that with investing comes risk, so there’s no assurance that a recovery will, in fact, occur.

 It’s human nature to be concerned, or to feel panic at times.
 But sometimes, the best investment advice is not to give in to your feelings.
 Investing in a down market can be a part of a balanced investment strategy that helps grow wealth over time.

 Long-term investing may be one option to help you meet your financial goals, whether that’s preparing for retirement, sending a child to college, or buying a second home.

-If you’re ready to start investing you can open an active brokerage account or automated investment account with SoFi Invest®.
-Active accounts may work best for people who like to take a hands-on approach to investing–those who want to choose individual stocks, exchange-traded funds (ETFs) or fractional shares themselves to build a personalized portfolio.
+If you’re ready to start investing you can open an account with as little as $1 on SoFi Invest®.
+Active Investing accounts work for people who like to take a hands-on approach to investing–those who want to choose individual stocks, exchange-traded funds (ETFs) or fractional shares themselves to build a personalized portfolio.
 For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
 All you have to do is sign up, play the claw game, and find out how much you won.